phuycke/alpha_theta_timescales/README.md

 ## Organization

-To be defined.
+The scripts are organized following the order defined in [the paper](https://doi.org/10.1101/2020.08.21.259341).

+- 0. Software environment
+    * A list of all the softwares used in the Anaconda environment, and their version at the moment of submission
+- 1. Experiment
+    * Code
+        - The experiment code itself.
+Note that ```main (only sub-01).py``` is a version that was used for the first subject.
+This version was too long, and hence we used a shorter version for the other 29 subjects ```main.py```.
+    * Stimuli
+        - The stimuli used in this experiment.
+Provided to us by [Hannes Ruge](https://doi.org/10.1093/cercor/bhp228).
+- 2. Data preparation
+    * Behavioral
+        - Behavioral data rejection (```clean.py```)
+        - Definition of our descriptive statistics (```descriptives.py```)
+    * EEG
+        - Custom code written to preprocess our EEG data (```eeg_helper.py```)
+        - The preprocessing script, described in 'Data Recording and Initial Processing' (```initial_processing.py```)
+        - List of subject-specific rejected channels and rejected ICA components (```set_cleaning_parameters.py```)
+- 3. Analysis
+    * Ordered list of the analyses associated with the results described in the paper.
+The scripts are ordered so that their order corresponds with the order of the results described in the manuscript.
+Comments refer to the specific analysis done
+- 4. Plots
+    * Folders describe the specific figure, file names describe what specific part of the plot is created

 ## Programming environment

 Packages used, and their versions, are listed below.
-Note that we only listed the most important packages, a complete list of the Anaconda virtual environment can be found in [requirements.txt.](https://github.com/phuycke/alpha_theta_timescales/blob/main/0.%20Software%20environment/requirements.txt)
+Note that we only listed the most important packages, a complete list of the Anaconda virtual environment can be found in [conda-env.txt.]()

 - conda (v.
 4.9.1)
 - python (v.
 3.8.5